RealYukiSan/dotfiles/README.md

 Summarize My DWM's dot files (not riced yet):

 ## Note for my workspace desktop environment
+- no need for file-system snapshot, just backup the pacman database list instead.
+- untracked software are installed inside /opt directory
 - useful tips on privacy concern: [how to installing chrome extension without login](https://superuser.com/questions/633706/how-to-install-extensions-in-chrome-without-a-google-account)
 - generate the package list by the following command:

 ```shell